andremaldonado/klaus/readme.md

 ## 📝 What it is

-Klaus is a cloud-native bot that helps you manage your tasks via natural-language commands.
+Klaus is a cloud-native bot that helps you manage your life via natural-language commands.

 Under the hood it uses:

 - **Habitica API** to fetch, create and complete tasks
 - **Google Gemini (Vertex AI)** for NLP: intent classification & task suggestions
 - **RapidFuzz** for fuzzy matching approximate task titles
-- **Firestore** & **ChromaDB** for conversational memory and embeddings
+- **Firestore** & **ChromaDB** for conversational memory, lists management and embeddings
 - **Functions Framework** to deploy as a Cloud Function
 - **Google Calendar API** to fecth and create events